Putnam-Lab/Lab_Management/Bioinformatics_&_Coding/Workflows/Methylation_QC.md

 | Sample complexity                          	| Preseq           	| Preseq                	|
 | Project Report                             	| MultiQC          	| MultiQC               	|

-Deduplicate alignments information: This is only needed for WGBS and is not recommended for reduced representation methods like MBD-BS and RRBS.
+Deduplicate alignments information: This is only needed for WGBS and MBDBS and is not recommended for reduced representation methods like RRBS.
 This is done to remove PCR-based duplication.

 From a helpful [Bismark issue post](https://github.com/FelixKrueger/Bismark/issues/400):